Bazaar of Arak: Functions

-Social – Bazaar is a place that different social and ethnic groups meet and influence on each other.
+The Bazaar is also a place that different social and ethnic groups meet and influence on each other.
 Bazaar is a place for buyer and seller get together which sometimes leads to the formation of the system of supply and demand.

-Political – In Iran's history Bazaars have been a center for rebellion and strikes.
+In Iran's history Bazaars have been a center for rebellion and strikes.
 In the Iranian constitutional revolution Arak and its bazaar became one important center for struggle against foreign investments.
 Presently, bazaars in Iran are playing an important role in the revolt against the ruling religious dictatorship.